 - Shelly Naimen Faculty Award for Excellence in Teaching, as selected by the UBC Internal Medicine residents, 2018

-Dr. Tessaro is an active instructor, facilitator, and committee member with the UBC medical school, Internal Medicine residency and General Internal Medicine fellowship.
-His involvement in two Clinical Academic Learning Initiatives (CALI) includes enhancing ambulatory teaching for medical students in concert with cultivating teaching skills in GIM fellows and optimizing the operations of Clinical Teaching Unit (CTU) at St. Paul’s Hospital.
+Dr. Tessaro is an active instructor, facilitator, and committee member with the UBC medical school, Internal Medicine residency program and General Internal Medicine fellowship program.